Descript logoDescript4.5

 DimensionDescriptSynthesiaWinner

-PricingFreemium model with free planPaid-only, starting at $30/monthDescript
+PricingFreemium model with free planPaid only, starting ~$30/user/month (estimated)Descript

 Detailed Analysis